tlevine/dada.pink/operations.rst

 ----------
 There are four levels of security based on where data may be stored.
 Data storage that is appropriate for one of these groups is appropriate for all of the subsequent groups,and *not* vice-versa; when there is a breach at a particular level, subsequent levels will be compromised, and earlier levels will not be.

-Physical
+Laptop
-    These data are to be stored only on computers that I can touch.
+    These data are to be stored only on laptops and other computers that I can touch.

-Locked
+Home
-    These data are to be stored only on servers that are quite secure and are exposing few services to the network.
+    These data are to be stored only on servers that are quite secure and are exposing few services to the network, such as the one called "home".

-Numb
+NSA
-    These data are intended to be private but may be stored on servers that are running lots of servers and are quite open to the public.
+    These data are intended to be private but may be stored on servers that are running lots of servers and are quite open to the public, such as the one called "nsa".

 Public
     These data are free for anyone to see.